binkley/spikes/domain-persistence-modeling/kotlin-spring-boot/README.md

 - Simple values common to all levels
 - Representations specific to persistence
 - Representations specific to domain modeling
-- Computed values in the domain implementation
+- Dependent values in the domain implementation
 - Dependent values provided by another domain

 I want to make changes in the right places, and have confidence of no surprise